MicrosoftDocs/cpp-docs/docs/windows/selecting-an-area-of-an-image-image-editor-for-icons.md

 1. Release the mouse button.
 The selection border encloses the selected area.

-### To select an entire image
+#### To select an entire image

-1. Select the image outside of the current selection.
+Select the image outside of the current selection.
 The selection border changes focus and encompasses the whole image once again.

-## Edit Parts of an Image
+### To edit parts of an image

 You can perform standard editing operations — cutting, copying, clearing, and moving — on a [selection](../windows/selecting-an-area-of-an-image-image-editor-for-icons.md), whether the selection is the entire image or just a part of it.
 Because the **Image Editor** uses the **Windows Clipboard**, you can transfer images between the **Image Editor** and other applications for Windows.

 In addition, you can resize the selection, whether it includes the entire image or just a part.

-### To cut the current selection and move it to the clipboard
+#### To cut the current selection and move it to the clipboard

 Go to menu **Edit** > **Cut**.

-### To copy the selection
+#### To copy the selection

 1. Position the pointer inside the selection border or anywhere on it except the sizing handles.